I’m Peter Bremner. I’m a respiratory physician and I’ve been part of the Advisory Board for about 10 years.

 How can I prevent an asthma attack?
 What increases my risk for an asthma attack?

 It’s important when you manage your asthma that you have a strategy in place to help prevent attacks, because attacks of asthma can be life threatening, and can certainly precipitate admission to the hospital.
 The most common cause of having a flare-up or attack of your asthma is not taking your medication.
 And so there’s a number of things that you can look out for that might increase your risk of having an attack.
-The first is if you’re not taking your medication is not taking your preventer, and if you’re not taking your preventer more than 3 times a week then you’re at much greater risk of an attack.
+The first is if you’re not taking your medication, and if you’re not taking your preventer more than three times a week, then you’re at much greater risk of an attack.
 Using your reliever on a regular basis is also a marker of a greater risk of an attack.
-We would believe that taking your reliever more than 3 to 4 times a week is a marker of an increased risk of having an attack so it’s important that you take your preventer.
+We would believe that taking your reliever more than 3 to 4 times a week is a marker of an increased risk of having an attack, so it’s important that you take your preventer.

 Exposure to some of the triggers of asthma can also increase the risk of an attack, so if you know what triggers your asthma, and particularly if you’re not taking your reliever, you’re at much greater risk of an attack.
 If you expose yourself to those triggers, and we’ve talked about some of those before, such as pets, dust, grass, whatever the trigger is that sets off your particular asthma which varies between individuals.